Shlokverma0/hand-detection-gesture-app/README.md

 ## 📌 Project Overview

-Built as part of my B.Tech CSE coursework to explore applied computer vision and real-time ML inference directly in the browser.
+Built as part of my B.Tech CSE coursework to explore applied computer vision or real-time ML inference directly in the browser.
 Uses Google's **MediaPipe Hand Landmarker** (Tasks Vision API) for detection, with custom logic layered on top for finger counting and gesture classification.

 **Features:**
 - Detects up to 2 hands simultaneously, in real time